AvaProtocol/ap-operator-setup/README.md

 docker compose run -v `pwd`/keys:/app/keys/ ap-operator --config=/app/config.yaml --create-alias-key --name=/app/keys/alias-ecdsa.key.json
 ```

-Now, a file call `alias-ecdsa.key.json` is created inside the `keys` directory.
+A file call `alias-ecdsa.key.json` should be created inside the `keys` directory.
 You can move it to the right place on your node.
+This will be your alias key
+moving forward.

 ### Declare the alias key for your operator